iffse/pay-respects/README.md

 ## Contributing

 Current option to write rules should cover most of the cases.
+We need more rules, contributions are welcomed!

-We need more rule files, contributions are welcomed!
+There's also a [roadmap] for contribution opportunities.

-Also see [development status](./development.md) for contribution opportunities.
+[roadmap]: ./roadmap.md

-This project is hosted at various sites, choose the one that suits you best:
+This project is hosted at various sites, you can choose the one that you feel most comfortable with:

 - [Codeberg](https://codeberg.org/iff/pay-respects)
 - [GitHub](https://github.com/iffse/pay-respects)